MohamedMaherAhmed/todo/README.md

    * [shared_preferences](https://pub.dev/packages/shared_preferences) 2.0.15, Used this package to save the tasks as well as the boolean values for the checkboxes locally so that when the user closes the app then returns to it, they find it as it was before closing it.
    * [flutter_launcher_icons](https://pub.dev/packages/flutter_launcher_icons) 0.9.2, Used this package to generate the launcher icon for the app.
    * [flutter_app_name](https://pub.dev/packages/flutter_app_name) 0.1.1, Used this package to change the app name that appears under the app icon after installing it.

+## App Installation

+ * Download the project from the repository.
+ * Build it through any IDE that can use Dart (Flutter).
+ * After that, you will find your apk inside the project folder called "build" through this path "build\app\outputs\flutter-apk".

 ## ScreenShots